 What you know about Pachucos?

 Caught between two different cultures, none of which they could fully relate to; marginalized and segregated Chicano youth of the barrios were up against some pretty rough odds in the 1940’s.
-But rather than cave to their parents’ cultural expectations or fully assimilate into a society that constantly vilified them, young Mexican immigrants and first generation Chicanos defined their own bicultural identity with a unique style and rebellious vibe.
+But rather than cave to their parents’ cultural expectations or fully assimilate into a society that constantly vilified them, young Mexican immigrants and first-generation Chicanos defined their own bicultural identity with a unique style and rebellious vibe.
+They recently came to the spotlight on Penny Dreadful: City of Angels.
 Que pues, nuez?
 What you know about Pachucos?

 You got to go way back and then go back just a little more if you want to check out the story of the pachucos.
 It starts as most Latino stories do, with a quest to earn an honest living through La chamba, el trabajo or in millennial terms, work.
 In 1942, to help fill the gaps in manual labor left behind by American Soldiers, Mexico and the U.S put together a series of laws and diplomatic agreements to bring millions of Mexican guest workers to the States in what is known as the Bracero Program.
 These Mexican immigrants provided a desperately needed work force during wartime and they were welcomed with prejudice, high prices for substandard living conditions, and good ol’ fashioned racism.
 This led to the creation of barrios where, because of housing segregation, Mexican immigrants were forced into social and economic isolation, but you know how we do, when life gives us limon… we make the best ceviche you’ve ever had…so the barrios became hubs for innovation, artistic expression and a healthy dose of rebellion resulting in the Pachuco lifestyle; A trend that spread like wildfire through the youth of the barrios of the western US.